-Depression, Anxiety, Immigration and other life transitions, Relationships
+Depression, Anxiety, High Sensitivity/Highly Sensitive Person (HSP), Immigration and other life transitions, Relationships

 Hi!
 My name is Lynn and I was born and raised in Flanders, Belgium.
 I graduated at the University of Ghent with a Master’s of Science degree in Clinical Psychology.
-I moved to Vancouver in 2013 and became a Registered Clinical Counsellor soon after.
-While studying at the university, my adventurous spirit took me towards a life-changing volunteer opportunity in Africa where I assisted in daily activities and counselling for troubled children and youth in an orphanage.
-This mentor-ship role revealed my future steps needed to pursue my goals in the counselling field.
+I moved to Vancouver in 2013 and became a Registered Clinical Counsellor in BC soon after.
+While studying at the University, my adventurous spirit took me towards a life-changing volunteer opportunity in Africa where I assisted in daily activities and counselling for troubled children and youth.
+This mentorship role revealed my future steps needed to pursue my goals in the counselling field.
 The experience in Africa made me realize how I loved to help people in need, and at the same time appreciate how important self-care is when feeling stressed-out or overwhelmed.

 In order to pursue a relationship with my Canadian partner, James, I decided to immigrate to Canada, and learned first-hand the experience of immigration-related psychological struggles which made me aware of the need for support during this life transition.
 Because of my similar transition experience, I feel that I can empathize strongly with immigrants, and recognize the many struggles that they are going through.
-I have since focused a portion of my practice on immigrants and their life transitions, as well as people who are struggling with depression, anxiety, relationship difficulties, and other personal challenges.
-I am trained in Cognitive Behavioural Therapy (CBT) and Solution-Focused-Brief-Therapy (SFBT), which I mostly use during sessions.
+I have since focused a portion of my practice on immigrants and their life transitions, as well as people who are struggling with depression, anxiety, high sensitivity (Highly Sensitive Persons), relationship difficulties, and other personal challenges.
+I am trained in Cognitive Behavioural Therapy (CBT), Solution-Focused-Brief-Therapy (SFBT), and the Bader-Pearson Developmental Model for Couples, all which I frequently utilize during my sessions.

-Outside of private practice, I served the BC prison system for two years, providing mental health intake of inmates.
-Additionally, I have been a group facilitator at the University of British Columbia/Faculty of Medicine with the focus on self-reflection and self-care with current doctoral students.
+Outside of private practice, I have additional experience in mental health working in the BC prisons, and the University of British Columbia/Faculty of Medicine with the focus on self-reflection and self-care with current doctoral students.

 I am looking forward to working with you!